AntonioRz/antoniorz-blog-9fbd3/content/pages/about.md

 ---
-title: Una breve descripción de mi persona
+title: Una breve descripción de mi persona...
 seo:
   title: About
   description: This is the about us page